jeremylynch83/drjeremylynch/master.md

 ## What is the prevalence of brain aneurysms?

-Brain aneurysms are present in about 3% of the population (3 in 100 people) [1].
-There are some factors that increase the risk of developing a brain aneurysm [2]:
+Brain aneurysms are present in about 3% of the population (3 in 100 people).
+There are some factors that increase the risk of developing a brain aneurysm:

 1. **Family history of brain aneurysm or subarachnoid haemorrhage (bleeding around the brain)**
 2. **Atherosclerosis**: This is a condition characterised by the buildup of plaque in the arteries.
 It is associated with an increased risk of brain aneurysms.
-3. **Smoking**
+3. **Smoking**: This can result in damage to the blood vessels due to chemicals inhaled.
-4. **High blood pressure**
+4. **High blood pressure**: This causes greater pressure on the walls o blood vessels.
-5. **Female gender**: Women have a higher risk of developing brain aneurysms compared to men.
+5. **Female gender**
-6. **Age**: The risk of brain aneurysms may increase with age.
+6. **increased Age**
 7. **Autosomal Dominant Polycystic Kidney Disease (ADPKD)**: This is a genetic condition leading to the development of multiple cysts in the kidneys.
 It is also associated with brain aneurysms.
 8. **Sickle cell disease**: This is a disorder of the red blood cells that is also associated with brain aneurysms.

 ## Are brain aneurysms dangerous?

-Many aneurysms are benign: they cause no symptoms and never rupture.
+Many aneurysms are benign, causing no symptoms and never rupturing.
 However, some do rupture, leading to life-threatening bleeding around the brain known as subarachnoid haemorrhage.
-In rare cases, unruptured aneurysms can still cause symptoms such as reduced vision, double vision, seizures, or strokes.
+Rarely, unruptured aneurysms cause symptoms such as impaired vision,  seizures, or strokes.
 These symptoms result from inflammation, pressure on nearby brain structures, or the formation of blood clots.
-Unfortunately, there is no test that can reliably predict which aneurysms will rupture, though certain factors are known to increase the risk:
+Unfortunately, there is no test that can reliably predict which aneurysms will rupture or cause symptoms, though certain factors are known to increase the risk:

-* **Aneurysm size**: Larger aneurysms carry a higher risk
+* **Aneurysm size**: Larger aneurysms carry a higher risk.
-* **Location**: Aneurysms on the posterior circulation (e.g. basilar artery) are more prone to rupture
+* **Location**: Aneurysms in the posterior circulation (e.g. basilar artery) are more prone to rupture.
-* **Growth over time**: Increasing size on follow-up imaging suggests higher risk
+* **Growth over time**: Increasing size on follow-up imaging suggests higher risk.
-* **Previous rupture**: Patients who have had one ruptured aneurysm are at higher risk of another rupturing
+* **Previous rupture**: Patients who have had one ruptured aneurysm are at higher risk of another rupturing.
-* **Family history**: A strong family history of aneurysmal subarachnoid haemorrhage increases risk
+* **Family history**: A strong family history of aneurysmal subarachnoid haemorrhage increases risk.
-* **Smoking**: Significantly associated with both aneurysm formation and rupture
+* **Smoking**: Significantly associated with both aneurysm formation and rupture.
-* **Hypertension**: High blood pressure is a known risk factor
+* **Hypertension**: High blood pressure is a known risk factor.
-* **Age and sex**: Rupture risk increases with age and is more common in females
+* **Age and sex**: Rupture risk increases with age and is more common in females.
-* **Aneurysm shape**: Irregular or lobulated shapes are more likely to rupture than smooth, round ones
+* **Aneurysm shape**: Irregular or lobulated shapes are more likely to rupture than smooth, round ones.